jheo4/MagicLeap1_TowerDefense/README.md

 The team members were [Jin Heo](https://jheo4.github.io/), Juo-Yang Chen, Seonghun Kang, and James Ramos.
 This work was advised by [Thad Starner](https://faculty.cc.gatech.edu/~thad/) and [Rajandeep Singh](https://www.rajandeepsingh.com/).

+__*You might use this project for some purposes.
+At that time, please refer this repository as a credit.*__

 ## Project Demo Video
 Click the below figure to watch the demo video.
 [![Demo Screenshot](./scene_flow.png)](https://youtu.be/hWpkK2sHkWQ)